uhlibraries-digital/bcdams-map/guidelines/partOf.md

 {% include guidelines.md %}

-Enter the series title of the resource.
+Enter the title of the series in which the described resource is physically or logically contained.

+__EXAMPLES__
+- Video or television program series: e.g. Doctors in Space
+- Book series: e.g. Les Vieux hotels de Paris